Instagram Reels Vs Story: How to Use Both to Boost Engagement

 Story: Stories are shared only with your followers.
 They are attached to your display image, which appears at the top of users’ screens.
 This is some of the best real estate across all social media platforms, so even if your stories don’t get as much engagement, they may have a better chance of engaging high-value followers.

 Reels: Reels have their own tab on the app.
 Users navigate to the Reels page when they want to scroll through some entertaining TikTok-style videos.
-The Reels tab is not as discoverable as the Stories bar, but your reels content is more discoverable than your stories.
+The Reels tab is not as discoverable as the Stories bar, but your Reels content is more discoverable than your stories.

 6. How Viewers Engage